-To: Chief Minister Devendra Fadnavis; Ashwini Bhide, Managing Director, MMRC
+To: Chief Minister Devendra Fadnavis; Ashwini Bhide, Managing Director, MMRCL

 Save Aarey Forest - Mumbai’s Green Lungs

-We demand that Aarey forest be left alone, and the Mumbai Metro Rail Corporation find another location to construct the metro car shed.
+We demand that Aarey forest be left alone, and that Mumbai Metro Rail Corporation Limited(MMRCL) consider alternate locations for the metro car shed.

 Why is this important?

-For the past three years, environmentalists from Vanshakti, along with a few activists and students, have been putting up a tough fight to protect Aarey forest and safeguard our future.
+For over three years now, environmentalists from various organisations, along with activists, students and citizens, have been putting up a tough fight to protect Aarey forest and safeguard our future.
 However, now these green crusaders have been barred from entering the location where the work for the metro car shed has already begun.
 Over a 100 trees have already been chopped.

 It is a well known fact that green cover in cities can help tackle rising air pollution -- The Nature Conservancy’s study reports how urban trees can remove up to a quarter of PM pollution within a few meters, and can even function as a barrier for local residents, filtering bad air.

-When government officials and citizens all over the world are investing in tree plantation drives to tackle air pollution and climate change, the Mumbai Metro Rail Corporation Limited (MMRCL) is determined to fell 3,500 for a metro car shed.
+When government officials and citizens all over the world are investing in tree plantation drives to tackle air pollution and climate change, MMRCL is determined to fell thousands of trees for a metro car shed.

 We are not against the expansion of the metro in Mumbai, but an ecologically sensitive area like Aarey forest, which functions are the largest natural air purifier for the city, cannot be cleared for the metro car shed.
 There are plenty of non-residential, and industrial locations for the metro car shed to be constructed -- but, not at the cost of Mumbai’s lungs.
-The MMRC has gone ahead with the project without waiting for the National Green Tribunal to pass its verdict on declaring Aarey as a forest.
+The MMRCL went ahead without waiting for the National Green Tribunal to pass its verdict on declaring Aarey as a forest.

 We need your support to let CM Fadnavis know that breathing clean air is our right.